elos/culture/protocol/git.md

 Rebasing
 --------

-Rebasing is the elos engineer's replacement for merges.
+Rebasing replaces merging.
 Merges are sloppy, uncoordinated, and reproduce diff history.

 Rebasing is especially useful for branch-based development.